zooba/PTVS-wiki/Videos.md

 [![Build 2015](VideoThumbnails/Build2015.jpg)](https://channel9.msdn.com/events/Build/2015/3-657)

-Get the big picture on Microsoft's commitment to two open-source programming languages, with some demos of the Visual Studio and Azure support that is available.
+Get the big picture on Microsoft's commitment to two open-source programming languages, with some demos of the Visual Studio and Azure support that is available (May 2015).

 ## Visual Studio Toolbox